 Currently, Associate’s degrees may meet the requirements if the program has at least 60 hours of interior design courses.
-Shorter programs are being phased out.
+However, shorter programs have been phased out.
 So if you’re taking or considering a 2-year degree program, you’ll need to be sure exactly how many hours of actual interior design courses your program includes.

-*If you also plan to become licensed or certified in your state, also check your state requirements which may vary from and exceed CIDQ requirements
+*If you also plan to become licensed or certified in your state, check your state requirements which may vary from and exceed CIDQ requirements.

 What work experience do I need?